-As the novel coronavirus continues it’s impact across the world, some industries are flourishing while others are hanging on by a thread.
+As coronavirus continues it’s impact across the world, some industries are flourishing while others are hanging on by a thread.
 It has forced businesses to evolve, innovate and make serious changes to their business models in order to survive.
 COVID-19 has changed marketing and consumer behavior in ways no one saw coming.

-Tracking data by Media post shows that U.S. ad spending has hit a new bottom and it’s finally beginning to see some signs of recovery as the end of Q3 looms around the corner.
+Tracking data by Media post shows that U.S. ad spending has hit a new bottom and it’s finally beginning to see signs of recovery as the end of Q3 looms around the corner.
 Marketing firms and professionals alike have proven to be innovative and savvy in unprecedented times of uncertainty.
 They have fought to restructure and refocus their brands to provide value and confidence to consumers as instability continues to rise throughout the marketing world.

 Let’s take a look at the different ways COVID-19 is changing marketing and consumer behavior.

 COVID-19 has made more marketing companies realize that their day-to-day operations can fully run remote and excel.
 This is even more the case with digital marketing agencies who rely primarily on software to create and run their advertising and marketing campaigns.